 - met all state requirements applicable to the subject matter area(s) in which the student will teach as outlined in "Section IX, Staff Qualifications" of the Illinois State Board of Education publication, "Minimum Requirements for State Certificates"

 - submitted evidence of having passed the chemistry content area exam of the Illinois Certification Testing System

 - received a positive recommendation from the secondary education student progress committee.

-Please see the Handbook for Secondary Education Students for additional information.
+Please see the Student Handbook in Secondary Education and Secondary Education Programs in Biology, Chemistry, English and Mathematics page for additional information.